nawarkhede/getdrip/README.md

 delete_subscriber  | deletes existing subscriber
 activate_campaign  | activates campaign
 pause_campaign | pauses campaign
-remove_subscriber_from_campaigns | remove a subscriber from one or all campaigns fetch_everyone_sucbscribed_to_campaign | returns everyone who is subscribed to campaign tag_a_subscriber | tags a subscriber untag_a_subscriber | untags a subscriber
+remove_subscriber_from_campaign | remove a subscriber from one or all campaigns fetch_everyone_sucbscribed_to_campaign | returns everyone who is subscribed to campaign tag_a_subscriber | tags a subscriber untag_a_subscriber | untags a subscriber